allan-debiaggio/The_Accounting_Pal/README.md

 Just a little program to help with accounting.
 A few implementations to do :

-## First version : VS Code Terminal
+## 1.0 : VS Code Terminal
-- Nice display and menu
+- Nice title screen and menu
 - User can choose between simple calculator or automated accounting
 - Automated accounting takes rents, loans, food, car, subscriptions and other expenses to calculate the total remaining per month and long term
 - User can create new lists as well
 - Saved profiles option

-## Second version : .exe with graphical interface
+## 2.0 : .exe with graphical interface